Ancient Roman sarcophagi: The Massacre of the Niobids

 The story of Niobe and her 14 children is a tragic one.
 Niobe, after having so many children that reached maturity, bragged about having so many children to Leto, who had only two.
 This act of hubris was unforgivable to the Titan, so she sent her two children, Apollo and Artemis, to kill her children.
-According to Ovid's version, the twins kill the sons first while they practice riding outside the city, and then the daughters as they are mourning their brothers and fathers.
+According to Ovid's version, the twins kill the sons first while they practice riding outside the city, and then they kill the daughters as they are mourning their brothers and fathers.
 In the myth, supposedly the father kills himself out of grief after their seven sons die, and when Artemis has killed all but the youngest daughter, Niobe begs for her to be spared.
 Alas, she is not spared, and out of grief Niobe turns to stone.

-On the Sarcophagus showing the massacre of Niobe's children, carved ca. 160 AD and now in Munich's Glyptothek, Artemis is depicted on the far left shooting five female Niobids (“Niobids” is a term for the children of Niobe), with Apollo on the far right shooting five male Niobids, both of which have a dead child laying at their feet.
+On the Sarcophagus showing the massacre of Niobe's children, carved ca. 160 A.D. and now in Munich's Glyptothek, Artemis is depicted on the far left shooting five female Niobids (“Niobids” is a term for the children of Niobe), with Apollo on the far right shooting five male Niobids, both of which have a dead child laying at their feet.
 The front of this sarcophagus only shows ten Niobids, but two more are depicted on either side of it.
-There are also two bearded Pedagogues shown trying to save the Niobids on the front and a nurse on the left trying to do the same on the front, along with Niobe herself on the left trying to protect one of her daughters.
+There are also two bearded Pedagogues shown trying to save the Niobids on the front and a nurse on the left trying to do the same on the front, along with Niobe on the left trying to protect one of her daughters.
 The lid depicts all 14 corpses stacked on top of one another in a disorderly fashion, emphasizing the heartlessness of this tragedy.

 This myth is used on relatively few sarcophagi, but like many other sarcophagi depicting tragedies, the intention behind this imagery is to show the viewer how tragic the death of their loved one was.
 All 14 Niobids were taken as children, which is a tragedy in that they had so much longer to live and more things to do, and the manner in which they died is also highly tragic.
 Niobe, especially, must have felt very upset with the loss of her children, since she was previously so happy to have had so many children, she had farther to fall emotionally.
 Plus, she lost her husband due to this massacre, so she was truly alone in the world.
 The person who picked out this sarcophagus for their loved one likely saw themselves as Niobe and their loved one as the Niobids, left behind after a tragedy to mourn alone.
 This imagery was not used to comfort those left behind, but to emphasize to the latter what had been lost, and perhaps they found solace in comparing their own loss to that of Niobe.